Share On Social Networks

-Once you discover your pet has gone missing, the most important thing is to notify people in your local area who could or will be able to find your pet as soon as possible.
-Social networks help to cope with this really well.
-We place each listing in many groups (from 20 to 100 groups, depending on the town or city) in all major social networks.
-You can do similar work yourselves.
-In practice, it usually takes a lot of time and effort.
-Group admins are very familiar with our system, and are usually quite quick to post information.
-Your free listing is published in a limited number of groups (usually 5 to 7 groups).
-In the paid version, the listing will be published in all available groups in the city.
-Usually, it takes about 20 to 100 groups in various social networks.
+Once you discover your pet has gone missing, the most important thing is to notify people in your local area who can help to find your pet as soon as possible.
+We leverage social media networks to get the word out.
+We place each listing in numerous groups (from 20 to 100, depending on the town or city) in all major social networks.
+You could do this yourself, but it usually takes a lot of time and effort.
+Group admins are very familiar with our established system and are usually quite quick to post information.
+Free listings are published in a limited number of groups (usually from five to seven).
+With our premium service the listing will be published in all available groups in the city.
+Usually, between 20 to 100 groups in various social networks.

-We will send a notification about the disappearance of a lost pet to volunteers in your area who have registered in our system.
-Volunteers who are the most active, interested, and productive who aim to voluntarily help animals and their owners.
-Your listing will be sent out to all of the volunteers who have registered at the location where your pet was last seen, and they will provide you with voluntary assistance as much as possible.
-Some volunteers may take an active role in the search themselves, for example by organizing search groups or posting traditional poster ads.
+We will send out a notification about a lost pet to volunteers who have registered at the location where your pet was last seen.
+Some volunteers may play an active role in the search themselves, for example by organizing search groups or posting traditional poster ads.
 Others will simply look carefully at the animals they come across on the way.

 Volunteers are always interested in helping animals and their owners.
 According to our statistics, volunteers are one of the most effective options in our search.

-Pet911.org hosts many listings each day.
-Your listing can get lost among several and it may not catch the eye of the right people the first time around.
-Activating the “Premium Listings” option locks your listing at the top of the list for 7 days for all searches within 100 km of the disappearance of your pet.
-This is especially useful when there are suspicions that your pet could have been picked up by the roadside and taken far away from the place where they were last seen.
+Pet911.co.uk hosts many listings each day.
+Your listing can get lost in the crowd and may not catch the eye of the right people the first time around.
+Activating the “Premium Listings” option locks your listing at the top of the list for seven days for all searches within 100 km of where your pet went missing.
+This is especially useful when there are suspicions that your pet could have been picked up by the roadside and taken far away from where they were last seen.